ThisIsJustARandomGuy/dobson-star-tracker/README.md

 ## Wiring with the Display Unit

 My example uses a version of the well-known [RepRap Discount Full Graphics Smart Controller](https://reprap.org/wiki/RepRapDiscount_Full_Graphic_Smart_Controller).
 The only connection between the two Arduino boards is via the two cables connected to RX2 and TX2 on the Display Unit.
-For more information + code for the display unit head over to [currently preparing the repository].
+For more information + code for the display unit head over to [ThisIsJustARandomGuy/telescope-display-unit/](https://github.com/ThisIsJustARandomGuy/telescope-display-unit/).

 ![Wiring without the display unit](docs/img/Wiring_With_Display.png)